Dr. Hamm (Jeff) was born in Germany and adopted by an American couple stationed there with

 SPECIFIC WORK TO WHICH I HAVE BEEN CALLED

-In June 2011 my family and I began to worship at ChristChurch and in May 2012 I was called by the elders of CCP as the Assistant pastor of Outreach and Home Groups.
-That means that I am responsible to insure that everything we do as a church has an outreach—evangelistic—focus.
+In June 2011 my family and I began to worship at ChristChurch and in May 2012 I was called by the elders of CCP as the Assistant Pastor of Outreach and Home Groups.
+That means that I ensure that everything we do as a church has an outreach—evangelistic—focus.
 This is an exciting calling at a church where many people want to tell others (friends, neighbors, co-workers, and family members) about the hope that we as Christians have in King Jesus and where people, young and old, are eager to see visitors at Church!

-Beyond Outreach and Home Groups I also plan and lead our evening worship service (Sundays at Seven).
-At this service we dig deep into the word of God, sing and pray to him in the Spirit, and engage the questions that people have always wanted to ask but have, maybe, never had the opportunity to ask them.
-Further, I preach regularly, teach often and offer pastoral oversight to our College ministry.
-In all of these areas of church life it is a joy, and a labor of love before God, to serve the people of God, and encourage an outward face that seeks the peace, flourishing, and salvation of those in the City of Atlanta.
+Beyond Outreach and Home Groups, I also plan and lead our evening worship service (Sundays at 7pm).
+At this service, we dig deep into the word of God, sing and pray to him in the Spirit, and engage the questions that people have always wanted to ask but have, maybe, never had the opportunity.
+Further, I preach regularly, teach often and offer pastoral oversight to our College ministry as well as our Art Gallery.
+In all of these areas of church life it is a joy, and a labor of love before God, to serve the people of God and encourage an outward face that seeks the peace, flourishing, and salvation of those in the City of Atlanta.

 Lauren joined the ChristChurch staff as the Next Generation Youth Director in July 2015.
 She graduated from Grove City College, in Grove City, PA, with a Bachelor of Arts in Biblical and Religious Studies and minors in Psychology and Communications.